Aylesbury Grammar School: Single sex school

 On 9 May 2014, boys at the school dressed up as the Jamaican bobsleigh team for their school-leaving celebrations and 'blacked up' as part of their costume.
-This came to public attention when an image of the schoolboys was tweeted by the then headmaster Stephen Lehec and was criticised for being racist.
+This came to public attention when an image of the schoolboys was tweeted by the then-headmaster Stephen Lehec and was widely criticised for racism.
 Lehec issued a formal apology, though in his analysis 'at no time was there an undertone of any act being of a derogatory or racist nature'.
 The matter was widely reported in local and national media.